-Which varicose vein treatment is right for me?
+How do I know which varicose vein treatment is best for me?

 - Reputation: Is the clinic well-reviewed?
 When previous patients have been happy and satisfied, it’s a great sign.

-- Case Load: Do the doctors performs these procedures on a daily basis?
+- Case Load: Do the doctors perform these procedures daily?

 - Credentials: Are the doctors who perform the treatment well qualified?